 Is It Healthy?

-Here's what I think.
 If you want a cookie, eat a cookie.
-If you are looking to get your protein fix or add to your daily protein, I think there are better choices than Lenny and Larry's Complete Cookie – like this one that I like.
+If you are looking to get your protein fix or add to your daily protein intake, I think there are better choices than Lenny and Larry's Complete Cookie – like this one that I like.
 For those thinking this protein cookie will help weight loss, remember, this is not a low calorie snack.
-While I can applaud the company for making a product that's vegan, kosher, non GMO etc., I think there are better protein supplements and foods out there.
+While I applaud the company for making a product that's vegan, kosher, non GMO etc., I think there are other choices.
 That's my opinion.